-To use SCR for restart, the application must call SCR_Have_restart to determine whether SCR has a previous check-point loaded.
+To use SCR for restart, the application can call SCR_Have_restart to determine whether SCR has a previous checkpoint loaded.
 If there is a checkpoint available, the application can call SCR_Start_restart to tell SCR that it is initiating a restart operation.